Paul Hammant's Blog: Wikis that use source-control for their backing store

 Bitbucket has the same - a wiki that can be stored in Mercurial.
 GitLab too.

-Footnote: I wish GitHubs issues and code reviews were Git-backed and cloneable too.
+Footnote: I wish GitHubs issues and code reviews were Git-backed and cloneable too, but that is a different topic.